 Amazon has an affiliate program that goes by the name of Amazon Associates.
 It’s one of the first programs many new bloggers and affiliates learn about.
 Anyone can join the program, which is available in 13 countries and ten languages.
 The program is self-hosted and uses proprietary affiliate tracking software.
-Let’s review the pros, cons, commission rate, cookie length, payout threshold, and other pertinent details.
+Let’s review the benefits, drawbacks, commission rate, cookie length, and details of the program.

 Affiliates can earn variable and fixed commissions.
 Publishers can earn up to 10 percent on sales.
 The Amazon bounty program pays fixed advertising fees (bounties) when visitors try or sign-up for services and programs.
 For example, you will earn a $5 bonus for every Amazon Fresh trial sign-up and a $3 bonus for every Amazon Music trial sign-up.

 Associates can advertise in different ways, including:

-- Create links for products, pages, and search results.
+- Create links (deep linking) for products, pages, and search results.
 You can also create short links, for example, http://amzn.to/2p0xP91.

 - Use native shopping ads to promote relevant and dynamic product recommendations.

 - Use mobile popover ads to earn up to 30 percent more.

 Associates can promote discounted items.
 Promo codes enable customers to get discounts on eligible products at checkout.
 Merchants must create promo codes for publishers to use.

 Amazon gives you many monetization tools, including: